Sowore: PSC Warns Against Politicisation Of DSS | Leadership Newspaper

 The Presidential Support Committee (PSC) has condemned the barrage of criticisms and protests against the Department of State Services (DSS) over the continued detention of the convener of #RevolutionNow protest, Mr Omoyele Sowore, saying politicising the secret police is dangerous for the country’s security system.

-The committee’s reaction followed Saturday’s protest by some activists at the headquarters of the DSS in Abuja, demanding the release of Sowore and Olawale Bakare.
+The group’s reaction followed Saturday’s protest by some activists at the headquarters of the DSS in Abuja, demanding the release of Sowore and Olawale Bakare.

 In a statement issued on Sunday by its Director of Communication and Strategic Planning, Mallam Gidado Ibrahim, the PSC urged the protesters of Sowore’s continued stay in the DSS custody to allow the security agency do its job “within the ambit of the law instead of coercing it with politically stage-managed protest”.